btarg/AWS-Upload/README.md

 ## Tech Stack

 - **Frontend**: The frontend is built with Vue.js and Vite.
 We use Pinia for state management and Tailwind CSS for styling.
-DropZone.js is used for file uploading.

 - **Backend**: The backend is built with Express.js.